GSA/digitalgov.gov/content/post/2015-11-16-interested-in-using-the-new-poll-feature-on-twitter-heres-what-you-need-to-know.md

 date: 2015-11-16 11:10:58 -0400
 title: 'Interested in Using the New Poll Feature on Twitter?
-Here’sWhat You Need to Know!'
+Here’s What You Need to Know!'
 summary: ' Twitter polls allow you to tweet out simple A or B style opinion polls.
 These polls can spark some great engagement, but you&rsquo;ll want to keep a few things in mind before getting started\: To stay within the social media general'
 authors: [mary-king]
 categories: